 (This is a reader-submitted review)

-The Ruger Redhawk is Ruger’s flagship revolver, providing the user with the cannon-like firepower of the .44 Magnum since its introduction in 1979.
+The Ruger Redhawk is Sturm, Ruger & Co.’s flagship revolver, providing the user with the cannon-like firepower of the .44 Magnum since its introduction in 1979.
 The Redhawk is offered in several configurations; mine is the Hunter model, with a 7.5-inch barrel, ready to accept a scope, should you want to meddle with the beauty of the beast . . .

-It seems to me that “revolver guys” tend to fall into one of two camps: those who have an affinity for the elegant, classic lines of the Smith & Wesson revolvers and those who gravitate more to the rugged, overbuilt simplicity of the Ruger wheel guns.
+It seems to me that “revolver guys” tend to fall into one of two camps: Those who have an affinity for the elegant, classic lines of the Smith & Wesson revolvers and those who gravitate more to the rugged, overbuilt simplicity of the Ruger revolvers.
 I’ve always been one to abide by the “function before form” mantra passed down by generations of broke farmers.
 I suppose it’s just a happy bonus that I think the Redhawk is sexy as all get-out.

 Some people take issue with the fact that the Ruger frames are cast steel, while Smith’s frames are forged.
 In true internet commando fashion, there are plenty of people berating the “inferior” strength of those cast Ruger frames online.
 And to those people, I say…you don’t know what you’re talking about.

 To be frank, I’ve little experience with taking down a revolver; I’ve simply never had to do it.
 All cleaning can be done simply by opening the cylinder, and wiping everything down.
 Cleaning procedures are about as simple as it gets.
 Swab the barrel, swab the cylinder and chambers, and you’re good to go — unless you go out for an extended session with lots of cast bullets.
 If that’s the case, you’d better pull your easy chair up to the work bench.
 You’re in for a long day of cleaning.